5 Silent Killers of Your Email Marketing

 Let’s admit it, if you have been in the email marketing game for any amount of time, you’ve probably sent out an email that contained one of the following mistakes:

 - Broken image

 - Rendering problem in certain email clients

-- For reused elements in your email templates, such as headers and footers, you many have broken links that are propagated across many email sends.
-For example, if a link to a particular category page on your site has changed, and you didn’t change that link in your email header…well, you’ll have a broken link in all of the emails that use that template.
+For reused elements in your email templates, such as headers and footers, you may have broken links that are propagated across many email sends.
+For example, if a link to a particular category page on your site has changed, and you didn’t change that link in your email header… well, you’ll have a broken link in all of the emails which use that template.
 This is why it’s important to check every link in each email prior to deployment.

-- It makes sense to do a periodic audit of your email templates.
-You may find some outdated information such as company phone number, address, social media links, logos, or other elements.
+It makes sense to do a periodic audit of your email templates.
+You may find some outdated information, such as company phone number, address, social media links, logos, or other elements.
 This is especially important if you have multiple automated emails, as it’s easy to forget about those emails.
-They are often times may contain an outdated design, which hurts your brand consistency.
+They oftentimes may contain an outdated design, which hurts your brand consistency.

 Do you know where your welcome and transactional emails are sending out of right now?
-If not, then there’s a high likelihood they are sub-optimal.
-Often times your ecommerce platform has its own system for sending out automatic order confirmations, shipping confirmations, and welcome emails.
-These emails are usually not well-constructed and carry minimum branding and up/cross-selling CTA’s.
+If not, then there’s a good chance they are sub-optimal.
+Oftentimes your eCommerce platform has its own system for sending out automatic order confirmations, shipping confirmations, and welcome emails.
+These emails are usually not well-constructed and carry minimum branding and up/cross-selling CTAs.

 Also, it’s a good idea to make sure you are not doubling up sending welcome emails or transactional emails.

 Deliverability problems can break even the most thoughtful email marketing program.
 After all, if your emails are not being delivered to your subscribers’ inboxes, they never get a chance of being read… no matter how brilliant your copywriting, design, and offer.